cfpb/pantheon-helpers/README.md

           state: 'invalid',
           err: 'cannot roll down until boulder has started rolling up' }

-    # we put the validation for b+ in boulder, because now
+    # You must define a validation function for all
+    # valid actions, even if there is no validation logic.
-    # that it is created, we know its type.
+    # Since b+ is always valid, we have an empty method.

+    # Validation for b+ is under the boulder doc_type,
+    # because the action handler defined above has already
+    # run and the boulder document has been created by this point.
     b+: (event, actor, old_doc, new_doc) ->
   }
 }